By: Kevin Osterhoudt, MD, MSCE, FAAP, FAACT, FACMT

 Call 911 right away if your child has collapsed, is having a seizure, is having a hard time breathing, or if they can't wake up after using or swallowing hand sanitizer products.
-If you have questions about hand sanitizer product safety, call your regional poison control center at 1-800-222-1222 or visit
+Otherwise, you can reach your regional poison control center by calling 1-800-222-1222.

 If you have questions about hand sanitizers, talk with your pediatrician.
 Your regional Pediatric Environmental Health Specialty Unit (PEHSU) have staff who can also talk with parents about concerns over environmental toxins.

 Kevin Osterhoudt, MD, MSCE, FAAP, FACMT, serves on the American Academy of Pediatrics Council on Injury, Violence, and Poison Prevention.
 He is an attending physician in the Emergency Department and Medical Director of The Poison Control Center at Children's Hospital of Philadelphia.